SuhasBRao/C_programs/README.md

 # C_programs
-This repo contains few important c programs
+This repo contains few important c programs which implement data structures and algorithms in C-language